Skip to main content

 • Dependency insurance

-The benefits received by the beneficiaries of dependency insurance in accordance with the provisions of Law 39/2006, of December 14, on the Promotion of Personal Autonomy and Care for people in a situation of dependency, are considered income from work ( BOE of 15).
+The benefits received by beneficiaries of dependency insurance in accordance with the provisions of Law 39/2006, of December 14, on the Promotion of Personal Autonomy and Care for People in Situations of Dependency ( BOE of 15) are considered work income.